Glykeria: International career

 In 1998, her second album was released in France.
 She took part in two albums for the American label Putumayo and in compilations released in Europe.

 In 1999, she performed two concerts in Tel Aviv with the Israel Philharmonic Orchestra.
 A few months later the concert’s album was released and, immediately afterwards, Glykeria and the Israel Philharmonic Orchestra was released throughout the world by Sony Classical.

-In 2001, she participated in the album Alif of the world-renowned musician Omar Faruk Tekbilek.
+In 2001, she participated in the album Alif of the musician Omar Faruk Tekbilek.

 In 2002, she gave concerts with the “Mikis Theodorakis Orchestra”, the “Estudiantina” orchestra, and gave a personal tour all over Greece as well.

 In the same year, her album “Open Heart” was released in Israel and “Glykeria’s Rebetika Songs” in Turkey.
 In the First Arion Awards in Greece she was awarded the prize for best Greek popular singer.
 Glykeria, "The Sweet one" in Greek, has been a successful female singer in Greece for many years.
 In the summer of 1993 she performed in Israel for the first time.
 She ended her performance with her own captivating version of an Israeli folk song "Shabechi Yerushaly'im" ("Praise the Lord, Jerusalem!") in Hebrew.

 Glykeria became the most loved Greek singer in Israel and a major part of Israel's cultural scene in the 1990s.
 Her special style full of depth, melancholy and endless emotion captured the heart of the Israelis, and her songs, both in Hebrew (with near perfect pronunciation) and Greek became all-time classics.
 She became a "household" name in Israel, an "honorary citizen", a platinum and gold albums seller, and the favorite of Israel's top leaders and celebrities.
 Her deep connection to Israel culminated in 1998 when she was the only foreign artist to be invited to sing in the special memorial event for Yitzhak Rabin, the beloved leader who was assassinated three years earlier.
 With tears in her eyes she sang in front of 200,000 people in Rabin Square in Tel Aviv.
 In the summer of 1999 she was invited to perform with the Israeli Philharmonic Orchestra.
 Also in 2006 during the Israel–Lebanon conflict she came to Israel with her son and met Ehud Olmert and sang for the soldiers at the borders.

-Glykeria collaborated with world renowned composer Mikis Theodorakis on a two-disc album composed of songs written by the famed composer in 2008.
+Glykeria collaborated with composer Mikis Theodorakis on a two-disc album composed of songs written by the famed composer in 2008.